Equivariant localizing invariants of simple varieties: Examples of simple varieties

 \begin{example}[Closed gluing] If $X$ is covered by two closed subvarieties $Z_1$ and $Z_2$ with (reduced) intersection $Z_3 := Z_1 \cap Z_2$ such that $Z_1, Z_2, Z_3 \in \eC_k$, then also $X \in \eC_k$.
 Similarly for the equivariant case.
 Indeed, this immediately follows from the associated abstract blowup square featuring $(X, Z_1 \sqcup Z_2, Z_3, Z_3 \sqcup Z_3)$ and from Definition \ref{definition: simple varieties C}. \end{example}

-\begin{example}[Closure on projective cones] Let $k$ be a field of characteristic zero and $E$ be a smooth projective variety over $k$.
+\begin{example}[Closure on projective cones] Let $k$ be any base field -- or even any base ring -- and $E$ a projective scheme over $k$.
 Assume that $E \in \eB_k$ (resp. $\eC_k$).
-Let $i: E \hookrightarrow \P_k$ be any projective embedding, $\eL = i^* \O(1)$ the corresponding line bundle on $E$, and $X$ the associated projective cone.
+Let $i: E \hookrightarrow \P^n_k$ be any projective embedding, $\eL = i^* \O(1)$ the corresponding line bundle on $E$, and $X$ the associated projective cone.
 Then $X \in \eB_k$ (resp. $\eC_k$) as well.
 Similarly for the equivariant case.

 Indeed, blowing up $X$ in the cone point, we obtain an abstract blowup